cybrota/whispr/README.md

 # Why use Whispr ?

 The MITRE ATT&CK Framework Tactic 8 (Credential Access) suggests that adversaries can exploit plain-text secrets and sensitive information stored in files like `.env`.
 It is essential to avoid storing sensitive information in unencrypted files.
-To help developers, Whispr can safely fetch and inject secrets from a vault into the current shell environment.
+To help developers, Whispr can safely fetch and inject secrets from a vault into the app environment or pass them as standard input just in time.
 This enables developers to securely manage credentials and mitigate advisory exploitation tactics.